 What’s the cost of plastic encapsulation?

 Starting with the plastic vapor barrier, you will spend between $3,000 to $7,000 per roll.
 We strongly recommend the heavy-duty 20-mil plastic barrier.
 Though costly, it’s durable and less prone to damage.
-It will protect your crawl space from moisture, pests, and other elements from the outside.
-You will need a sealing tape to tape down your barrier.
+It will protect your crawl space from moisture and other elements from the outside.
+It also will help create an unattractive environment for pests and make it more diffcult for them to get inside the crawl space.
+You will need sealing tape to tape down your barrier.
 A roll costs roughly $50.

 Along with our special rigid insulation panels, we also use spray foam insulation within crawl spaces.
 Batting or fiberglass insulation that traditionally is used can wreak havoc on your crawl space environment if it becomes wet or infested with pests.
-Along with encapsulation, the insulation methods we use will better help keep moisture and pests at bay, and your home will be better insulated.
+Along with encapsulation, the insulation methods we use will better help keep moisture at bay and deter pests, and your home will be better insulated.
 The cost of these items can vary depending on the size of the area to be covered.

 If your house experiences floods, you will need a perimeter drain to keep water away from the crawl space.
 Otherwise, it will affect the value of your home and pose serious health threats.
 Depending on your drainage status, you can buy a sump pump or install a submersible drainage pump.
 A standard pump goes for a few hundred dollars.
 But the systems contractors like Ohio Basement Systems use are more reliable.
 The cost can range depending on what type of system and any additional pieces like a backup battery.